AdaCore/spark2014/lrm/source/packages.rst

 #.
 A *Part_Of indicator* is a Part_Of ``property`` of a state abstraction
    declaration in an Abstract_State aspect, a Part_Of aspect applied to a variable declaration or a Part_Of aspect applied to a generic package instantiation.
-The Part_Of indicator denotes the specific state abstraction of which the declaration is a constituent.
+The Part_Of indicator denotes the encapsulating state abstraction of which the declaration is a constituent.

 #.
 A unit is more visible than another if it has less private ancestors.

 .. centered:: **Legality Rules**

 #.
-Every private unit and each of its descendants that have visible state shall
+Every private unit and each of its descendants, P, that have visible state
-   for each declaration in the visible state:
+   shall for each declaration in the visible state:

-   * connect the declaration to a specific state abstraction by associating a Part_Of indicator with the declaration;
+   * connect the declaration to an encapsulating state abstraction by associating a Part_Of indicator with the declaration;

-   * name a specific state abstraction in its Part_Of indicator if and only if the unit declaring the state abstraction is strictly more visible than the unit containing the declaration; and
+   * name an encapsulating state abstraction in its Part_Of indicator if and only if the unit declaring the state abstraction is strictly more visible than the unit containing the declaration; and

-   * require a ``limited_with_clause`` on the unit which declares the specific state abstraction named in the Part_Of indicator associated with the declaration.[This rule is checked as part of checking the Part_Of aspect.]
+   * require a ``limited_with_clause`` naming P on the unit which declares the encapsulating state abstraction.
+     [This rule is checked as part of checking the Part_Of aspect.]

 #.
 Each item of hidden state declared in the private part of a unit shall have
-   a Part_Of indicator associated with the declaration which denotes a specific state abstraction of the same unit.
+   a Part_Of indicator associated with the declaration which denotes a encapsulating state abstraction of the same unit.

 #.
 No other declarations shall have a Part_Of indicator.

 #.
 The body of a unit whose specification declares a state abstraction named
-   as a specific state abstraction of a Part_Of indicator shall:
+   as a encapsulating state abstraction of a Part_Of indicator shall:

    * have a ``with_clause`` naming each unit, excluding itself, containing such a Part_Of indicator; and

-   * in its Refined_State aspect, denote each declaration associated with such a Part_Of indicator as a ``constituent`` exclusively of the specific state abstraction.
+   * in its Refined_State aspect, denote each declaration associated with such a Part_Of indicator as a ``constituent`` exclusively of the encapsulating state abstraction.

-   [The units that need to be withed is known from the ``limited_with_clauses`` on its specification and from this it is known which declarations have a Part_Of indicator for a specific state abstraction.]
+   [The units that need to be withed is known from the ``limited_with_clauses`` on its specification and from this it is known which declarations have a Part_Of indicator for a encapsulating state abstraction.]

 #.
 Other than in the body of a unit that contains the State_Refinement aspect
    which defines the constituents of a state abstraction, where both a state